 What Can I Do?

-Understand; understanding what your child could be experiencing will help you find ways to make their lives easier—and yours as well.
+Understand; understanding what your child could be experiencing will help you find ways to make their lives easier-and yours as well.
 No one enjoys a power struggle over tooth brushing.
 Be willing to try new products.
 Try changing the toothpaste; you may need to go through many flavors and textures to find one that is tolerable.
 Use different toothbrushes; some children will find that soft brushes work best, while others will want the firm feeling.
 Don’t require them to brush their tongue if it is uncomfortable.
+You can also get some advice from your local dentist like Dentist Framingham to see if there are any other methods you could try.
 Experiment with both hot and warm water when brushing, or you can even try finding a watery toothpaste and brush without water rinsing with a children’s mouthwash that they enjoy.
 Allowing a bath when possible in lieu of a shower can help.
 The water will be a more consistent temperature and there is no rain from above making the bath more comfortable and soothing.
 If a bath is not feasible, ensuring the temperature of the water and the room is as consistent as possible.
 The smell of shampoos and bath soaps can be a source of soothing and comfort for some, and having the choice their own scents can make bathing more enjoyable.

 Distinguishing between disobedience and avoidance can be a challenge.
 If your child has developed a habit of avoiding these tasks due to the unpleasant way they are experiencing them, it may take a while to eliminate this avoidant behavior.
 They many need multiple reminders and encouragement to take the initiative where their personal hygiene is concerned.
 Use frequent reminders or a list so your child knows which tasks to perform every day.
 A chart and reward system can also help to remind and motivate them.
 Behavioral, occupational, and sensory integration therapies can help when needed.